Index Several Special Matrices Problems Change Language (Farsi) Source

 Identity Matrix

-A scalar matrix where the entries on the diagonal are equal to 1.
-This matrix of order n × n is denoted by \(I_n\).
+A scalar matrix where the entries on its diagonal are equal to 1.
+This n × n matrix is denoted by \(I_n\).

 \(\begin{equation*} A = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix} \end{equation*}\)